ucdavis-bioinformatics-training/2023-December-Single-Cell-RNA-Seq-Analysis/base/cli_prerequisites.md

 The first line tells sbatch what scripting language (bash here) the rest of the file is in.
 Any line that begins with a "#" symbol is ignored by the bash interpreter, those lines that begin with "#SBATCH" are used by the slurm controller.
 Those lines are for specifying sbatch options without having to type them on the command-line every time.
 In this script, on the next set of lines, we've put some code for calculating the time elapsed for the job and then we simply wait for 5 minutes (300 seconds) and exit.
 Lets try running it

-    cd /share/workshop/intro_scrnaseq/$USER
-    cp /share/workshop/intro_scrnaseq/Software/Scripts/template.slurm .
     cat template.slurm
     sbatch template.slurm

-After finishing you will see two new files in the directory where stdout and stderr were redirected to.
+Running template.slurm creates two new files in the directory, which contain the stdout and stderr resulting from the script.
+This job creates no other output files.

 ### squeue: view queued jobs